 A firm's total market capitalisation includes publicly traded shares and shares held by the government, promoters, and private entities.
 However, free-float market capitalisation excludes shares held by the government, promoters, trusts, and private entities.

-Total market capitalisation exceeds free-float market capitalisation as it includes shares held by the government, promoters, etc.
+The total market capitalisation exceeds the free-float market capitalisation, as it includes shares held by the government, promoters, and other stakeholders.

 Stocks with a lower free-float market capitalisation are more volatile than those with a higher free-float market capitalisation.